Ensemble Learning Based Classification Algorithm Recommendation: Experimental Study

 \subsection{Results and Analysis}

-In this section, we give the results of the comparison between the proposed ensemble recommendation model and the base recommendation models in terms of \emph{Ranking Loss} and \emph{Precision}, respectively.
+This section compares the proposed ensemble recommendation model with individual base recommendation models in terms of \emph{Ranking Loss}, \emph{Average Precision}, and top-ranked recommendation precision.
+The analysis emphasizes empirical behavior across the 1,090 classification problems rather than relying on theoretical guarantees.

-For the sake of understanding the results, we notes the different combinations of the five different kinds of meta-features in Table \ref{table:metaFeatureNO}, where numbers ``1'', ``2'', ``3'', ``4'' and ``5'' appearing in column ``Comment'' represent five different kinds of meta-features, respectively.
+For the sake of understanding the results, we denote the different combinations of the five different types of meta-features in Table \ref{table:metaFeatureNO}, where numbers ``1'', ``2'', ``3'', ``4'' and ``5'' appearing in column ``Comment'' represent five different kinds of meta-features, respectively.